 Report and Transactions 2017 – an overview

-Volume 149 (2017) of the Devonshire Association’s annual Report and Transactions has been published, before the end of the year – the first time for many years that this target has been achieved.
+Volume 149 (2017) of the Devonshire Association’s annual Report and Transactions was published before the end of the year – the first time for many years that this target has been achieved.
 Thanks are due to its editor, Professor Malcolm Hart, for expediting this: he assures us that this is the plan for future years too.

-For those unfamiliar with our major annual publication, here’s an overview of this year’s volume.
+For those unfamiliar with our major annual publication, here’s an overview of this volume.

 The next 155 pages feature the annual Section reports from our eight Sections: Botany, Buildings, Entomology, Geology, History, Industrial Archaeology, Literature & Art, and Music.